hide-ous/nlp_content_validity/README.md

     # copy everything from: C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.4\extras\visual_studio_integration\MSBuildExtensions To: C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\MSBuild\Microsoft\VC\v160\BuildCustomizations
     pip install --no-cache-dir llama-cpp-python
     ```
+## Project Set-Up
-8. Create an API key to query Gemini and store it as the variable `GEMINIKEY` in a `.env` file in the root directory of the project (see the `.env.example` file)
+- Create an API key to query Gemini and store it as the variable `GEMINIKEY` in a `.env` file in the root directory of the project (see the `.env.example` file)

 ## Project Organization